RadoslawStanisz/Dash_apps/README.md

 This repository consists of 3 dash apps:

 1. Dashboard_1:
-   - 2 line charts showing cumulative number of bot covid cases and deaths.
+   - 2 line charts showing cumulative number of both covid cases and deaths.
 The app enables the user to choose the country through a dropdown list

 2. Dashboard_2:
    - Map of the world showing selected in a dropdown metric (e.g., Total cases).
 The data is also filtered in the other dropdown by a continent.